 Use email or social networks like LinkedIn and Twitter to communicate with HR/Recruitment people within the company.

 The time-consuming task is finding the right person to reach out to.
-It’s going to take some investigational work but will be worth the effort.
+It will take some investigational work but will be worth the effort.

 Putting yourself out there is going to open up new doors.

 Don’t be afraid of reaching out to family and friends on Facebook.
-Ask if they know of any companies that are looking for people with your skills.
+Ask if they know of companies looking for people with your skills.

-Word of mouth and networking works, it just takes time.
+Word of mouth and networking work; it just takes time.

-Offline or online, think about building a network of people, because this can help progress your career.
-LinkedIn is super powerful, so start to build relationships with brands, companies and recruiters.
+Offline or online, think about building a network of people because this can help progress your career.
+LinkedIn is super powerful, so build relationships with brands, companies, and recruiters.

 Create a professional-looking profile and attach your resume.
-Spend 30 minutes a day getting involved in posts, groups and also create your content to showcase your skills.
+Spend 30 minutes daily getting involved in posts and groups and creating content to showcase your skills.

 Twitter is another social network many people undervalue.
-It has huge potential for networking if you follow the right people.
+It has enormous potential for networking if you follow the right people.

 Networking, without a doubt, opens up more doors.

-Stand out amongst other applicants by having an online presence that showcases your skills and knowledge.
+Stand out amongst other applicants with an online presence showcasing your skills and knowledge.